ox-vgg/wise/scripts/cinephile/README.md

 # folder to store all data
 # change this if you want to store the data elsewhere
+# NOTE: Must be either an absolute path or be relative to the COMPOSE_FILE
 export CINEPHILE_DATA_DIR="$PWD/data/cinephile/"
 mkdir -p ${CINEPHILE_DATA_DIR}